Snowflake-Labs/sfquickstarts/site/sfguides/src/extract_attributes_dicom_files_java_udf/extract_attributes_dicom_files_java_udf.md

 from directory(@dicom_external);
 ```

 If you collapse and expand the `DICOM` database in the Objects pane on the left, you should now see a table named `DICOM_ATTRIBUTES`.
 Click on that table, and below you should see a preview of the fields you have created along with icons to indicate the data type.
-You can also see a preview of the view by clicking on the button that looks like a magnifyer glass.
+You can also see a preview of the view by clicking on the button that looks like a magnifier glass.

 ![Create and preview table](assets/4_2.gif)